rrevol/adventofcode2021/README.md

 # adventofcode2021
-Rust implementations for [Advent of code 2021](https://adventofcode.com/2021), just for fun
+Rust implementations for [Advent of code 2021](https://adventofcode.com/2021), just for fun and learning rust